paracrawl/keops/administrators.md

 As an administrator, your mission is to create tasks, assign them to evaluators and track their progress.

+Even if you are an administrator, you can be assigned tasks.
+For more information about how to evaluate tasks, please refer to the [evaluators guide](evaluators.md).

 <a name="started"></a>

 ## Getting started